Anthony Miller (murderer)

-Anthony Joseph Miller (1941–22 December 1960) became the second-last criminal to be executed in Scotland when he was hanged on the gallows at Glasgow's Barlinnie Prison on 22 December 1960.
+Anthony Joseph Miller (1941 – 22 December 1960) became the second-last criminal to be executed in Scotland when he was hanged at Glasgow's Barlinnie Prison on 22 December 1960.
 Miller had been convicted of murdering John Cremin at Queen's Park Recreation Ground (near Hampden Park) in Glasgow on 6 April 1960.
-At 19 years of age, Miller was the last teenager to be executed in the United Kingdom.
+Miller, who was 19 when he was hanged, was the last teenager to be executed in the United Kingdom.
+That said, 20-year-old Oswald Grey was hanged for a murder he committed when he was 19 in 1962.

 At the time of his arrest, he was an apprentice cabinet-maker who lived with his family in Dixon Road in Crosshill, in the South Side of Glasgow.
 Miller's accomplice James Denovan and his family lived in Calder Street in nearby Govanhill.